What is Group Cohesiveness?

 Group Cohesiveness is affected by different factors, which are discussed as under:

-- Interdependency: The degree of dependency of a person on the group will determine the attractiveness and ultimately its cohesiveness.
+The degree of dependency of a person on the group will determine the attractiveness and, ultimately, its cohesiveness.
 When the number of individual needs satisfied by a group is higher, it determines his/her dependency on the group, which is reflected in its attractiveness and cohesiveness.

-- Homogeneity: Groups having members with varied interests, attitudes, values and backgrounds are comparatively less effective than groups whose members have similar interests, opinions, attitudes, values and backgrounds.
+Groups having members with varied interests, attitudes, values, and backgrounds are comparatively less effective than groups whose members have similar interests, opinions, attitudes, values and backgrounds.

-- Stable Membership: When there is stability in relationship amidst group members, it also adds to group cohesiveness, because, as the time passes group members know each other and develop a bond and common understanding of shared goals and values.
+When there is stability in relationships among group members, it also adds to group cohesiveness because, as time passes, group members know each other and develop a bond and common understanding of shared goals and values.

-- Location of the Group: The location of the group also greatly affects its cohesion, in the sense that when the group members are located close to each other, the frequency of meeting and interaction will be high, resulting in high cohesiveness.
-Moreover, when the group is isolated from other groups, then also the cohesion will be high.
+The location of the group also greatly affects its cohesion, in the sense that when the group members are located close to each other, the frequency of meetings and interaction will be high, resulting in high cohesiveness.
+Moreover, when there is the isolation of one group from another, then also the cohesion will be high.

-- Group Status: You might have observed that a group with status and previous success stories is more engaging to the group members.
+You might have observed that a group with status and previous success stories is more engaging to the group members.
 So, the group members exhibit unity among themselves, which develop high cohesiveness.
-Unlike, when the group is criticized by all, is less cohesive.
+Unlike when all criticize the group, is less cohesive.

-- External Pressure: Group members often stand together, to face challenges posed by external pressures.
-For this, the group members minimize their personal differences and conflicts, so as to combat the common enemy.
-Further, there are instances when the group is unable to overcome excessive pressure and it is not able to handle such pressure.
+Group members often stand together to face challenges posed by external pressures.
+For this, the group members minimize their personal differences and conflicts so as to combat the common enemy.
+Further, there are instances when the group is unable to overcome excessive pressure, and it is not able to handle such pressure.

 Contrary to this, members of the cohesive group have high morale.
 They don’t have conflicting views and opinions, which reduces the chances of clashes between them.